Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Acacia honey

 Honey collected from white and yellow acacia flowers is one of the best varieties.
-Fresh-transparent, upon crystallization becomes greasy, white
+Fresh-transparent, becomes greasy when crystallized, white in color

-Bees collect from raspberry flowers of budyak or thistle.
-It is either colorless or greenish or golden, becoming fine-grained upon crystallization.
+Bees collect from crimson flowers of rosebud or thistle.
+It is either colorless or greenish or golden, and upon crystallization it becomes fine-grained.

-Bees produce from the nectar of borage (borage).
-Honey is transparent, light
+Bees produce nectar from borage (borage).
+Honey is transparent and light

 and has a pleasant taste.